EXPERT ADVICE

 on TV & Film Sets

 Ideally, your actors will channel their emotions into their roles, adding depth and interest to your production.
-But complicated emotions often come up, especially with sensitive content, and they can get in the way of your production and your actors’ mental health.
+But complicated emotions often come up and get in the way of your production and your actors’ mental health.

 You want your production to run smoothly.
 And you don’t want to leave your talent feeling disturbed after filming ends.
 So what can you do?